Culinary Innovation and Science Collide in a Dynamic Workshop Series

 Join chefs and registered dietitians Kristy Del Coro, MS, RDN, LDN and Jackie Topol, MS, RD, CDN, CLT, co-founders of the Culinary Nutrition Collaborative, to learn about the latest cooking and preparation techniques that incorporate walnuts, unique usage ideas, as well as the innovative research investigating the impact of walnut consumption on optimal health and well-being.

-Catch Up on the Eat the Science Workshops Today
+Tune in Live or Catch Up on the Eat the Science Workshops Today

 Feel free to view or cook-along to each 60-minute Eat the Science workshop – either way you will learn two recipes and 1 FREE CPEU approved by the Commission on Dietetic Registration (CDR) for each workshop.